Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 3. Edit config.yaml for all parameters

-`directory` Input directory with sequencing data is organized in a specific manner.
+`directory` Input directory (INPUT_DIR in directory tree below) with sequencing data is organized in a specific manner.
 Sub-directories should be named with the wastewater sample collection date in YYYY-MM-DD format.
 Within this sub-directory, only one collected sample may be present with R1 and R2 reads labeled in the filename.
 If only an R1 filename is found, it will assume SE Illumina sequencing.

 Example of directory tree:
 ```